NJSim/Uni-Events/README.md

 Sign up today to be able to register for your favorite events!

-Join us today at the link below: https://uni-events1.herokuapp.com/
+Join us today at this link:
+https://uni-events1.herokuapp.com/